azalk/GoChest/README.md

 ### Compiling the Go code
 You should not need to compile the Go code yourself if you just want to use the package on Windows, MacOS or a common Unix distribution, you can find instructions how to install the code here: [Python](#python).

-If you want to compile the Go code yourself you need to install [Go](https://golang.org/) first, then clone and enter the repository by typing the following code into a commandline:
+If you want to compile the Go code yourself you need to install [Go](https://golang.org/) first, then clone and enter the repository by typing the following code into a command line:
 ```
 git clone https://github.com/azalk/GoChest
 cd GoChest